-The name Croppy (sometimes spelled Croppie) was used to describe Irish rebels (young, with their hair cut short) during the rebellion in Ireland from 1790 to 1798.
+So, the name Croppy (sometimes spelled Croppie) was used to describe Irish rebels.
+Young, with their hair cut short, during the rebellion in Ireland from 1790 to 1798.
 Their mass grave – Croppies Grave is located at 98 Street in Graiguecullen.
-The united Irish were betrayed by one of their leaders and fell into a well-planned ambush.
+The United Irish were betrayed by one of their leaders and fell into a well-planned ambush.
 The monument on 98 Street commemorates fallen Irishmen.

-The walls and balustrades of the grave were covered with funds obtained by GAA.
+Moreover, the walls and balustrades of the grave were covered with funds obtained by GAA.
 “Gaelic Athletic Association (GAA) (Irish: Cumann Lúthchleas Gael) is an Irish and international association of sporting and cultural organizations that focuses primarily on promoting Gaelic Games – traditional Irish sports.
-The association also promotes Irish music and dance as well as Irish language.
+The association also promotes Irish music and dance as well as the Irish language.

-The cross monument was unveiled on 24th July 1898 – to celebrate the centenary of the Rebellion.
+Further, the cross monument was unveiled on 24th July 1898 – to celebrate the centenary of the Rebellion.
 This is the work of James Walsh, a local sculptor who lived on John Street.
-The cross is made of limestone, which was excavated nearby in the Carlow – Graigue quarries.
+Besides, the cross is made of limestone, which was excavated nearby in the Carlow – Graigue quarries.
 This impressive monument has a total height of fifteen meters.
-The arms are four feet in diameter.
+Moreover, the arms are four feet in diameter.
 The inscription, which is in both Irish and English, reads: “In memory of 640 United Irishmen who gave their lives for their homeland at the Battle of Carlow on 25th May 1798.”

-It is the most famous Celtic symbol, very popular throughout Ireland.
-Celtic stone crosses are often very tall and heavily carved – just like the monument on the Croppies Grave.
+Thus, it is the most famous Celtic symbol, very popular throughout Ireland.
+Celtic stone crosses are often very tall and heavily carved – just like the monument on the Croppies’ Grave.

 The square where the Croppies Grave is located is fenced, but you can get close to the cross.
-There are residential houses around the square – it must be uncomfortable to live near a mass grave.
-Right next to the Croppies Grave there is a statue of the Virgin Mary, this is the park’s area – Governey Park.
+There are residential houses around the square.
+No doubt, it must be uncomfortable to live near a mass grave.
+Right next to the Croppies’ Grave, there is a statue of the Virgin Mary.
+Besides, this is the park’s area – Governey Park.